GraceFarrell/ProyectoteOS/README.md

   <LI> <a href = "#4"> 4.
 Contribuitors </a></LI>
 </UL>
 <h2 id = "1"> 1.
 Pre-Requisites </h2>
 <p> This project was developed to be run in Linux.
 To be able to run the project it is required to download the files of this repository.
-Likewise, it is important to have Python in your computer and some python modules.
+Likewise, it is important to have Python in your computer and some python modules. </p>
 <h2 id = "2"> 2.
 Installation </h2>
+<p> The first step is download Python.
 <h2 id = "3"> 3.
 Algorithm </h2>
 <h2 id = "4"> 4.
 Contribuitors </h2>
 <UL type = disk>